JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

 My degree would get fully affected, global studies is nothing without the small courses and without languages.
 Besides they are so essential for the outside world its ironic how they r cutting them.
-Also it looks really bad on the University to cut maori courses but at the same time promote maori inclusion in other areas.
+Also it looks really bad on the University to cut maori courses but at the same time promote maori inclusion in other areas.---

----

 I would have been unable to complete my BA and BA Hons with the proposed cuts.
 As an undergrad student, I struggled to do well in large courses.
 Had the proposed cuts occurred when I was in undergrad, they would have negatively impacted my chances at pursuing postgraduate studies.

 ---